 If you do the Pelvic Floor Release do it on both sides.
 This is immensely important!

 When to do a Side-lying Release in labor

 Discomfort in pregnancy from tight, tender areas (front or back), achy hips, or achy lower back may be symptoms that a Pelvic Floor Release could offer comfort.
 Also, if the baby hasn’t engaged by 38 weeks gestation, a Pelvic Floor Release may be helpful.

-In labor, the benefits of a Sidelying Release help to overcome a stall or plateau of dilation in the presence of strong contractions.
-In other words, the uterus is trying — it’s contracting.
-But the labor can’t bring the baby down through the pelvic floor or can’t bring baby down evenly.
-These are some signs:
+In labor, the benefits of a Side-lying Release help to overcome a stall or plateau of dilation in the presence of strong contractions.
+In other words, the uterus is trying, but can’t bring the baby down.
+Or the uterine contractions are not symmetrical.

 - Labor just can’t seem to get started.
-Contractions start and stop.
+Contractions start and stop, are strong then weak.

 - Labor stalls at 5, 6, 7 cm or later.